mycroftwilde/devil-steps-in-a-myth-system/ref_guide/README.md

 It is, roughly speaking, saying that we must first take agency with the reality we are woken from before we can KNOW what it is to live.

-It also overlays with the idea that a Myth System, the lens system with which we interpretate our experiences... it isn't "Truth"... and isn't really "REAL" in the way we think of the word "Real," anyway... it's a built systems interprative experience...it's a part of the human experience to create that system or to have it... and that system will always house...
-Inherited Devils, and the ones we create ourselves.
+It also overlays with the idea that a Myth System, the lens system with which we interpretate our experiences... it isn't "Truth"... and isn't really "REAL" in the way we think of the word "Real," anyway... it's a built systems interprative experience...it's a part of the human experience to create that system or to have it... and that system will always house Devils.

+“I must not fear.
+Fear is the mind-killer.
+Fear is the little-death that brings total obliteration.
+I will face my fear.
+I will permit it to pass over me and through me.
+And when it has gone past I will turn the inner eye to see its path.
+Where the fear has gone there will be nothing.
+Only I will remain.”

+- Frank Herbert
+            (Interestingly, this was noted before exposure therapy was widely used like it is now...)

 ##